 Every adult in Queensland should have a will.
 Yep, all of you.
 Finally a good reason for being a Queenslander (yes, I’m ignoring all those State of Origin series wins).
 The Queensland Public Trustee offers a service where they will write a will for free and without obligation.
-They have 16 regional offices and a bunch of other places to go if an office isn’t in your neighbourhood.
-Other states’ Public Trustees may offer “free” wills but only on the condition you appoint them as executor which will cost your estate some pretty hefty fees.
+They have about 16 regional offices and a bunch of other places to go if an office isn’t in your neighbourhood.
+The Public Trustees in the other states and territories may offer “free” wills but only on the condition you appoint them as executor, which will cost your estate some pretty hefty fees.

 If you have watched a daytime movie on telly in recent years you couldn’t have missed the number of ads there are for funeral insurance, all emphasising how expensive funerals are.
-Before you start paying money into a product that will exponentially rip you off over the years to come, consider the positive impact you may have on the medical fraternity if you give your body to science.
+Before you start paying money into a product that will exponentially rip you off over the years to come (those stepped premiums we just covered in the Insurance topic), consider the positive impact you may have on the medical fraternity if you give your body to science.
 Not many universities are able to accept these donations and there are a number of criteria that need to be satisfied before it can take place.
 But you may be able to make a valuable gift to medicine at the same time as freeing your family from the burden of paying for your funeral.

 What happens to an estate for a person who dies intestate (without a will, not interstate – in another state) is decided by the various state and territory governments.
 Generally, marriage nullifies an existing will unless it was written with a pending marriage incorporated into it.
 Separation usually doesn’t affect a will, and divorce may or may not make one null and void, depending on the various state laws.
 We are getting into legal areas here and it’s bloody complicated.